xavierallem/ES-Montoring-System/README.md

 * Incase of any failure in working of the job, a fail safe method is triggered which sends log and alerts the Admin at reciver node

-> This project uses Arduino and Nodemcu to communicate through serial communication  to send the data
+> This project uses Arduino and Nodemcu to communicate through serial communication  to send the data to Blynk through Nodemcu